 Learn about the sacrifices made by brave Arkansans from the time the state was just a territory in the early 1800s up through the present day.
 This museum is fittingly situated in the historic Tower Building of the Little Rock Arsenal, which was built in 1840 to ward off attacks by Indians.
 The museum includes exhibits detailing the state's military history.
-Admission is free.

 Located in Little Rock, the Little Rock Central High School National Historic Site is run in partnership with Little Rock public schools and the National Park Service.
 This regular high school came into the public eye when it was the site of desegregation in public schools during the Civil Rights Movement in 1957.
 The event gained national attention for its controversy, with many still being staunchly anti-integration at the time.
-After several attempts to enter and attend the school that were marred by violence, nine African-American students were finally escorted into the school by the U.S Army's 101st Airborne Division.
+After several attempts to enter and attend the school that was marred by violence, nine African-American students were finally escorted into the school by the U.S Army's 101st Airborne Division.
 This event provided a huge step towards equal civil rights in the American South, and all over the country.
 The site has a visitor center that displays a film and various exhibits centered around the Civil Rights Movement.
-Apart from this, there is a garden which has nine trees planted in honor of the Little Rock 9, who were at the center of the Little Rock Integration Crisis.
+Apart from this, there is a garden which has nine trees planted in honor of the Little Rock 9, who was at the center of the Little Rock Integration Crisis.

 This lesser-known Little-Rock landmark on the outskirts of downtown was constructed in honor of the state's 150th birthday in 1986.
 This sundial is made from various stones and artifacts given as gifts to the state by countries all over the globe.
 It is located just a short walk from downtown across the Broadway Bridge to North Little Rock.
 While you are there, take a walk through the riverside park.
 It is a wonderful place to admire the beauty of Arkansas.